 What is a Behavior Technician?

 ABA staff and clients in front of the love mural

-A Behavior Technician is an individual who has received specialized training to work with individuals who have been diagnosed with Autism Spectrum Disorder and other disabilities.
+A Behavior Technician is an individual who has received specialized training to work with people diagnosed with Autism Spectrum Disorder and other disabilities.

+What is a Behavior Technician?